songtaste1230/Pquassioides_cpGenome_Analysis/README.md

 # Pquassioides_cpGenome_Analysis

-This repository contains the analysis scripts used in the study "Decoding the Chloroplast Genome of Bitterwood (Picrasma quassioides): Structure, Variability, and Evolutionary Relationships" published in *Ecology and Evolution*.
+This repository contains the analysis scripts used in the study "Decoding the Chloroplast Genome of *Picrasma quassioides*: Structure, Variability, and Evolutionary Relationships" published in *Ecology and Evolution*.
 These scripts support the reproducibility of chloroplast genome assembly, repeat analysis, codon usage, nucleotide diversity, selective pressure, and phylogenetic reconstruction as described in the manuscript.

 ## Repository Structure
 - **`filter_reads/`**: Scripts for filtering raw reads.
 - **`assembly/`**: Scripts for chloroplast genome assembly.
 - **`repeats/`**: Scripts for detecting repetitive elements and SSRs.
 - **`codon_usage/`**: Scripts for codon usage bias analysis.
-- **`nucleotide_diversity/`**: Scripts for nucleotide diversity analysis and visualization.
+- **`nucleotide_diversity/`**: Scripts for nucleotide diversity analysis.
-- **`selective_pressure/`**: Scripts for Ka/Ks ratio calculation and plotting.
+- **`selective_pressure/`**: Scripts for Ka/Ks ratio calculation.
 - **`phylogeny/`**: Scripts for phylogenetic tree construction.
 - **`data/`**: Placeholder directory for input files (not provided; see below).